nilsmehlhorn/blog/src/pages/posts/what-javascript-can-do-today/index.md

 ## Wrapping Up

-As we've seen there's a huge variety of use-cases you can cover with JavaScript while building upon a huge community and solid projects.
+As we've seen there's a wide variety of use-cases you can cover with JavaScript while building upon a huge community and solid projects.
 This is a great thing because it empowers you to be creative in many different ways using a language you might already know.